That’s why we made it a printable list of the healthiest choices. This makes it so much easier to choose the best foods for you.

 For great health, you need 30 to 40 daily grams from fiber rich foods.

-Using the healthy list below can easily help you to slow down aging, lose weight, avoid constipation and lower your blood pressure, cholesterol and blood sugar; It will also help you to reduce your risk of diabetes, certain cancers, depression, dementia, heart disease and stroke.
+Eating from the list of high fiber foods below can easily help you to slow down aging, lose weight, avoid constipation and lower your blood pressure, cholesterol and blood sugar; It will also help you to reduce your risk of diabetes, certain cancers, depression, dementia, heart disease and stroke.
 Wow!

-Many studies show that eating the healthy foods on this list can help you look and feel your very best and stay disease-free for a healthier you.
+Many studies show that eating the healthy foods on this high fiber foods list can help you look and feel your very best and stay disease-free for a healthier you.

 Your High Fiber Foods List with Total Fiber Grams (g)